-Smear a light coat of Eclipse Grease onto the smooth internal bore of the bolt can from the rear (SEE FIGURE 19G)1.
+Smear a light coat of Eclipse Grease onto the smooth internal bore of the bolt can from the rear (see figure 19G).

-Take the prop shaft and having cleaned off any old grease, paint or debris, apply Eclipse Grease to the large rear o-ring and the threads (SEE FIGURE 19H).
+Take the prop shaft and having cleaned off any old grease, paint or debris, apply Eclipse Grease to the large rear o-ring (see figure 19H) and also to the 14x2 o-ring near the front of the prop shaft (see figure 19I).